Does Be An Elf accept donated toys?

 Next, consider that an affluent city like Beverly Hills may not have so many needy letters to Santa!
 Postal branches in economically depressed areas are a more likely bet, although we don’t think anyone at the Post Office will discuss this openly.
 It might be possible for a post office in an affluent area to “import” Santa letters from a less affluent area.
 This is a question to discuss with the manager of the post office in your city.

 Bear in mind that in 2010, there were only 24 branches in the entire USA that offered it.
-In part because of Be An Elf’s efforts, that number tripled to 75 postal branches in 2011.
-And that number could greatly increase with pro-active, motivated volunteers like yourself, one at a time.
+That number tripled to 75 postal branches in 2011, but fell back to 25 branches in 2012.
+In 2013, it dropped further to 17 branches.
+That number could greatly increase with pro-active, motivated volunteers like yourself, one at a time.

 Lastly, if you do persuade the manager of the main post office near you to offer the program, please make sure they let the USPS Communications team in Washington DC know about it.
 Ask them to include the newly participating branch in their national directory of Operation Santa Post Offices, so that everyone in your city can easily find it next Christmas season.